 The United States has a serious shortage of qualified dogs to perform the much-needed role of explosives detection dogs.
 As the number of terrorist incidents increase, so does the demand for these talented dogs to protect our country.

-Two of the most sought-out breeds are Labrador Retrievers and German Shorthaired Pointers.
+Two of the most sought-out breeds are Labrador Retrievers and German Shorthaired Pointers (GSP).
 Both are known for reliable temperaments in public settings, high energy, and strong hunting drive.

 The AKC is looking for breeders and owners of Labs and GSPs to participate in the pilot program.
 Additional breeds will participate in the future.